esrud/GONE2/README.md

            assumes diploid unphased genotypes and can be used with any distribution of coverage within and between individuals.
-    -x     The sample is considered to be a random set of individuals from a metapopulation with two subpopulations of equal size.
+    -x     The sample is considered to be a random set of individuals from a metapopulation with subpopulations of equal size.
     -b     Average base calling error rate per site (0 by default).
     -i     Number of individuals to use in the analysis (all by default) -s     Number of SNPs to use in the analysis (all by default)